 The Algarve is a region located in the south of Portugal and is very well-known for hosting the best beaches in the Mediterranean.
 There you will find several fishing villages, delicious restaurants, stunning hotels, and cliffs that offer a unique view of the Portuguese coast.

 With so many possibilities, we have brought a selection of the best cities to visit in Algarve and thus help you to plan your trip around the southern region of Portugal.

 The best cities and beaches to visit in the Algarve

 Located in the Vicentine Coast Natural Park, the city of Aljezur is known for being a surfers paradise.
 Those who are passionate about nature will feel at home in this small town.

-The city of Aljezur has a charm that mixes the traditional Algarve with all the relaxing vibe of the northwest region.
-It is also a great choice for anyone looking for traditional dishes of Portuguese cuisine with a great variety of fresh local fish.
+The city of Aljezur has a unique charm with a very relaxing vibe.
+It is also a great place to try traditional Portuguese dishes with a great variety of fresh fish.